-Why is Swoop focused on healthcare?
+Why is Swoop Aero focused on delivering healthcare?

 Swoop Aero uses autonomous drones to transport goods by air.
 We call it airborne mobility.
 And instead of delivering coffee and burritos, we focus on essential healthcare supplies.
 But why?